 Many children and adults with corrected heart defects lead healthy lives.
 But the treatments they've had or the defect itself can cause or be related to long-term problems.
 These include:

 If you are an adult with a congenital heart defect, see the topic Congenital Heart Defects in Adults.

-have to make decisions about:
+You may have to make decisions about things like: